idaholab/virtual_test_bed/doc/content/lfr/cardinal_7pincell/Cardinal_7pin_LFR_demo.md

 For the scheme (B) in [its], there are two convergence control parameters: the tolerances on the Richardson and Picard iterations.
 The Richardson iteration exits once $\lVert \Psi^{(l)} - \Psi^{(l-1)} \rVert _2$ drops down below $\lVert \Psi^{(1)} - \Psi^{(0)} \rVert _2 \times 0.001$ (+richardson_rel_tol = 1E-3+) where $\Psi^{(l)}$ is the neutron angular flux field at $l^{th}$ Richardson iteration. $10^{-3}$ is a loose criterion but sufficient because the root-mean-square value of power distribution errors drops down below 0.01% at the relative Richardson error of $10^{-3}$ in a non-coupled calculation.
-To exit the Picard iteration (end the whole simulation), the tolerance on the relative difference of the L2-norm of temperature field values computed by H.C. between successive Picard iterations was set as $10^{-5}$.
+To exit the Picard iteration (end the whole simulation), the tolerance on the relative difference of the L2-norm of temperature field values computed by H.T. between successive Picard iterations was set as $10^{-5}$.

 ### Computational strategy style=font-size:125%